Pumpkin-py/pumpkin-template/README.md

 You MUST include any files required for your modules to work here, or have them linked as URLs.

+---

+As pumpkin.py develops, this file will be updated with Github Actions or database examples.

 [pumpkin.py]: https://github.com/Pumpkin-py/pumpkin.py